 When I read this verse from Jeremiah, it often reminds me of a taxi ride I took from Osh (in the south of Kyrgyzstan) to the capital Bishkek (in the north).

 It’s a beautiful mountain lined journey.
 In the summer, searing 40C (100F) heat on the flat is followed by a chilly -5C (23F) in the mountains all in the space of a day.

 For most of the journey, there…

 Church leaders, such as Ben Lindsay, have pointed out the church’s reluctance to talk about race.
-One reason some have cited for this hesitancy is a focus on preaching the Gospel and leaving politics to others.
-This argument is understandable but ignores the importance of racial equality in the New Testament.
+We have failed to see the importance of racial equality in the New Testament.